 Section 3.
 No action by this Section shall become effective as the action of the State Bar of Texas until it is approved by the Board of Directors of the State Bar of Texas.
-Any resolution adopted or action taken by this Section may on request of the Section be reported by the Chairperson of the Section to the Annual Meeting of the State Bar of Texas for the Board of Directors action thereon.
+Any resolution adopted or action taken by this Section may, on request of the Section, be reported by the Chair of the Section to the Annual Meeting of the State Bar of Texas for the Board of Directors action thereon.

 Section 4.
 These By-laws shall become effective upon the approval by the Board of Directors of the State Bar of Texas and by this Section.

 Section 5: The Section, Section council, Officers, or Section members shall not take an official Section position on pending legislation, rules, or judicial decisions without first going through the process mandated by the State Bar of Texas.

 Section 6.
 All information concerning any section member that is deemed confidential by state or federal law, including Tex.
 Govt.
 Code Ch.
 552 and Tex.
 Occ.
 Code Ch.
 59, including email addresses, may be used only for official Section business and may not be disclosed to the public.